freenas/freenas-docs/userguide/snippets/xseries.rst

 :ref:`x_Out-of-Band Serial Terminal Communication Settings` for the serial device name.
 Set the terminal software to:

-*115200 baud, 8 data bits, no stop bits, no parity, no flow control*
+*115200 baud, 8 data bits, 1 stop bit, no parity, no flow control*

 Wait two minutes after the X series has been connected to power, then